-Domestic violence is abuse or threats of abuse when the person being abused and the abuser are or have been in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
+Domestic violence is abuse or threats of abuse when the person being abused and the abuser are or have been in an intimate relationship, which may include married or domestic partners, are dating or used to date, live or lived together, or have a child together.
 It is also when the abused person and the abusive person are closely related by blood or by marriage.

 Run Hide Defend

-Run, Hide, Defend training to better prepare for an active shooter.
+Run, Hide, Defend (PDF, 1.1 GB file) training better prepares students, faculty and staff for an active shooter.
 Since an active shooter situation is often over within 10 to 15 minutes—and before law enforcement arrives on scene—students, faculty and staff must be prepared both mentally and physically to deal with an active shooter situation.

 Suicide Prevention Links

 Suicide prevention starts with recognizing the warning signs and taking them seriously.
 The best way to prevent suicide is to recognize warning signs and know how to respond if you spot them.
 If you believe that a friend or family member is suicidal, you can play a role in suicide prevention by pointing out the alternatives, showing that you care, and getting a doctor or psychologist involved.